transdigiware/blockchain/howto/ibp-console-build-network.md

 1. Navigate to the **Nodes** tab on the left and click **Add Certificate Authority**.
 The side panels will allow you to customize the CA that you want to create and the organization that this CA will issue keys for.
 2. In this tutorial, we're creating nodes, so make sure the option to **Create** a Certificate Authority is selected.
 Then click **Next**.
 3. Use the side panel to give your CA a **display name**.
 Our recommended value for this CA is `Org1 CA`.
 Then give your CA admin credentials by specifying a **CA administrator enroll ID** of `admin` and a secret of `adminpw`.
 Again, these are **recommended values**.
 4. If you are using a paid cluster, you  have the opportunity to configure resource allocation for the node.
 For purposes of this tutorial, accept all the defaults and click **Next**.
-If you want to learn more about how to allocate resources in {{site.data.keyword.cloud_notm}} for your node, see this topic on [Allocating resources](/docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources).
+If you want to learn more about how to allocate resources for your node, see this topic on [Allocating resources](/docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources).
 If you are using a free cluster, you will see the **Summary** page.
-5. Review the Summary page, then click **Add certificate authority**.
+5. Review the Summary page, then click **Add Certificate Authority**.

 **Task: Creating the peer organization CA**